-What is Better Food For Dogs – MEAT BASED, All Natural, Grain Free, Human Grade,
+Best Dog Foods are MEAT BASED, All Natural, Grain Free, Human Grade, Organic, Healthy and Nutritious

-What is the best dog food?
+What are the best dog foods?
 Unfortunately there is not one simple answer.

 But which of these 3 is the best dog food choice for you and your dog?

 Take a close look at the 3 types before you make a decision.

 There are a lot of advantages in making your own dog food, for one you control what goes into your dog’s food.
 You can add your own nutrients, of which there are many available such as this supplement.

 Another good thing about homemade dog food is that it is a lot cheaper than store bought variants.